AquaCheese/CheeseBot/README.md

 # Guardian Security Bot

-A comprehensive all-in-one Discord security and moderation- `/ascii <text>` - Generate classic ASCII art from text using traditional characters like slashes, underscores, and pipesbot with advanced protection features, similar to GoodKnight and Verifier.
+A comprehensive all-in-one Discord security and moderation- `/ascii <text>` - Generate classic ASCII art from text using traditional characters like `#` symbolsbot with advanced protection features, similar to GoodKnight and Verifier.

 ## 🛡️ Features